Love Never Dies (musical): Hamburg (2015-2016)

-US national tour (2017-2018)
+U.S. national tour (2017-2018)

 A touring production, identical to the Hamburg production, but in English, traveled through North America in the 2017–2018 season.
 It premiered at the Stanley Theatre in Utica, New York on 22 September 2017, and ended on 2 December 2018 at the Bass Concert Hall in Austin, Texas.
 The cast included Gardar Thor Cortes/Bronson Norris Murphy [later Bronson Norris Murphy/Michael Gillis] as The Phantom, Meghan Picerno/Rachel Anne Moore as Christine Daaé, Karen Mason as Madame Giry, Sean Thompson as Raoul, Mary Michael Patterson as Meg Giry, Katrina Kemp as Fleck, Richard Koons as Squelch, Stephen Petrovich as Gangle, and Casey Lyons and Jake Miller sharing the role of Gustave.

 Tokyo (2019)

-Love Never Dies returned to the Nissay Theatre in Tokyo for a limited season in January 2019, starring Masachika Ichimura and Kanji Ishimaru as the Phantom, Megumi Hamada and Ayaka Hirahara as Christine and Mario Tashiro and Ryunosuke Onoda as Raoul.
+Love Never Dies returned to the Nissay Theatre in Tokyo for a limited season in January 2019, it starred Masachika Ichimura and Kanji Ishimaru as the Phantom, Megumi Hamada and Ayaka Hirahara as Christine Daaé, Mario Tashiro and Ryunosuke Onoda as Raoul, Nene Yumesaki and Miyu Sakihi as Meg Giry, Ran Ohtori and Tatsuki Kohju as Madame Giry, Saya Chinen as Fleck, Tomoaki Tatsumi as Squelch, Naoki Shigema as Gangle and Yuuki Oomae, Kenshiro Kato and Toshiki Kumagai as Gustave.

 World Tour (2021)

 In January 2020, it was announced that the Australian production would embark on its first ever World tour.

 The tour was due to open in the UK on 26 September 2020 at the Curve, Leicester where it would play until 10 October.
 After which it would visit Manchester Opera House from 14 October to 24 October.
 Further UK dates were due to be announced.
 This would have marked the first time the Australian production has been performed in the UK and the musical's return to the UK for the first time since it closed in 2011.
 The production was since postponed.

 The tour was subsequently due to open at the Ed Mirvish Theatre, Toronto on 1 December 2020 and play until 31 January 2021.
 However, in April 2020 Lloyd-Webber mentioned in a video posted on Twitter that the production would likely be delayed, as the theaters would be closed until January 2021 (due to the COVID-19 pandemic).
 The filmed Australian production of Love Never Dies was made available on Webber's "The Shows Must Go On!"
 YouTube channel for a limited time, along with other shows by the composer.
+It was then performed from 2023 till 2024.

+West End Concert (2023)

+In May 2023, it was announced there would be a two-night concert production of the new Australian version of Love Never Dies, directed by Shaun Kerrison at Theatre Royal Drury Lane.
+Performances would be on August 21 and 22 of that same year.
+This would be the first time this version of the show had been performed in London.
+The production starred Norm Lewis as the Phantom, Celinde Schoenmaker as Christine Daaé, Sally Dexter as Madame Giry, Courtney Stapleton as Meg, Matthew Seadon-Young as Raoul, and Nic Greenshields as Squelch.